-If activated, then an error in the category will cause the device to reboot enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. selftest action task log-only To send a message to the event log when a task is unsuccessful. selftest action resource send-trap When there are insufficient resources, send an SNMP trap. selftest action software send-trap When the software integrity has been lost, send an SNMP trap. selftest action hardware reboot To reboot the device when hardware degradation occurs.
+If activated, then an error in the category will cause the device to reboot

+□ Open the Diagnostics &gt; System &gt; Selftest dialog. □ In the Action column, specify the action to perform for a cause. ☐ Save the changes temporarily.
+To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. selftest action task log-only To send a message to the event log when a task is unsuccessful. selftest action resource send-trap When there are insufficient resources, send an SNMP trap. selftest action software send-trap When the software integrity has been lost, send ar SNMP trap. selftest action hardware reboot To reboot the device when hardware degradation occurs.